veer-pratap-blox/final-presentations-meetings-discussions/README.md

 ## Expected Impact

-This was discovered through model `15207`, but the improvement applies across large models, complex models, and models that grow over time.
+This issue was discovered through model `15207`, but the improvement applies across large models, complex models, and models that grow over time.

 For model `15207`, the biggest improvement is removing unrelated `DataInput.data_values` from a single block output request.

-The `Revenue Planning` request should no longer pull hundreds of MB of unrelated `P4W Data` and `Utilization` payloads before calculation.
+The Revenue Planning request should no longer pull hundreds of MB of unrelated `P4W Data` and `Utilization` payloads before calculation.

 For other models, this reduces the chance that block output, dashboard setup, or model overview loading becomes slower as more blocks, dimensions, indicators, scenarios, and input values are added.